 Field-hunting tip

-Look in amygdaloidal basalt cavities country — that is the host setting where chromceladonite typically forms.
+Look in amygdaloidal basalt cavities country, the host setting where chromceladonite typically forms.
 If you start seeing zeolites, quartz, calcite in float, you are in the right ground.
 Field specimens usually show a massive, earthy, micaceous habit, so train your eye for that shape before scanning the outcrop.